 In order to run effective campaigns, you need to know your relationship to power and how it is operating.

 You’ll also drill down on how to define your cause to win your battle.
-Simplify your core agenda and set the terms of the fight – for those who control the frame, control the conversation.
+Simplify your core agenda and set the terms of the fight.
+After all, those who control the frame also control the conversation.
 Learn to start asking the right questions to start making change.

 Five things you’ll come away with:

 1) A way to visualise where your cause sits in an ecosystem of power, how the key players relate and who you need to engage to further your agenda.

 2) A tool to guide your decisions over which sub-issues within your campaign to focus on.

 3) A route map of tactical options and how they might play out.